ToniestTony/jt_lib/README.md

 # jt_lib
 A library to make HTML5 2D games with the canvas much easier/faster!
-Made by Antoine Beaulieu Savard (ToniestTony)
+Made by Antoine (ToniestTony)

 Here are some of the features: